Retail equal pay

 It is unlawful for Co-op to sack you or discriminate against you for joining Equal Pay Now.

-We believe the Big Five supermarkets and other retailers have wrongly deemed the roles of warehouse workers more taxing than those working in store fronts.
-We are now challenging this claim.
+We believe these retailers have wrongly deemed the roles of warehouse workers to be of greater value than those working in stores and so not equal work.

-If you have worked in any Tesco, Morrisons, ASDA, Sainsbury’s, Co-op or Next store in England of Scotland within the last 6 years, you could be eligible to join the claim.
+If you have worked in any Tesco, Morrisons, ASDA, Sainsbury’s, Co-op or Next store in England, Scotland or Wales within the last 6 years, you could be eligible to join the claim.

 Visit our Equal Pay Now website if you are a supermarket or Next store worker